SequencingDOTcom/RTP-API-App-Chains/README.md

 **The searchable list of all App Chains, along with additional info and code snippets for each app chain, can be accessed here: [App Chains](https://sequencing.com/app-chains/)**

 App chains are free for development use.
 [Register for a free Sequencing.com account](https://sequencing.com/user/register/)

-This repository contains code for App Chains in the following languages:

-* Java / Java-Android
-* Swift
-* Objective-C
-* C#/.NET
-* PHP
-* Perl
-* Python

 Contents